mrslater22/caldaia/README.md

 - On failure in processing of file, publish ERROR_TOPIC which initiates streaming_error.py

 streaming_success.py
-- the file is moved to a "success" bucket
+- The file is moved to a "success" bucket

 streaming_error.py
-- the file is moved to a "error" bucket
+- The file is moved to a "error" bucket